U.S. House panel sets debate on its portion of $3.5 trillion bill - Up News Info

 “Joe at the end has always been there.
 He’s always been with me.
 I think we can work something out, and I look forward to speaking with him,” Biden said as he returned to the White House after touring sites of deadly floods in the Northeast.

-Axios later on Tuesday reported, citing sources, that Manchin would support just $1 trillion to $1.5 trillion in spending.
+Axios later on Tuesday cited sources as saying that Manchin would support just $1 trillion to $1.5 trillion in spending.

 “Sanders wanted a large number and Manchin wants a smaller number and we’re going to work this process to try to reach common ground,” said a source familiar with the White House’s thinking.